Counseling and Human Services

 Doctoral Programs in Counseling and Human Services

 CN 6000X.
-Maintaining Matriculation.
+Continuous Graduate Enrollment.
 0 Semester Hours.

 CN 6123.
 Seminar in Counseling.
 1 Semester Hour.